 \section{Numerical Methods}

 As already mentioned earlier, solving the GKSL master equation numerically is a formidable task since the complexity grows as $d^{2L}$, where $d$ denotes the local Hilbert-space dimension.
-To this, we resort to two very powerful state-of-the-art numerical techniques to find well-controlled approximated solution of the GKSL master equations as discussed below.
+We resort to two powerful state-of-the-art numerical techniques to find well-controlled approximated solution of the GKSL master equations as discussed below.